-Social & Community integration
+Social & Community Integration

 AWH4T recognizes that social and community integration are critical in achieving housing stability.
 Housing alone will not ensure the end of one's experience with homelessness.
 Social and emotional well-being is another critical element of success.
 Offering youth meaningful ways to be involved in the community, through school, employment, community engagement, and general social interaction increases social and community integration.
-Providers are encouraged to use Critical Time Intervention as a program intervention which includes ensuring YYA are building skills, confidence and connections with community-based services.
+Providers are encouraged to use Critical Time Intervention (CTI) as a program intervention which includes ensuring YYA are building skills, confidence and connections with community-based services.
 Intensive case management is used to introduce youth to individualized services within the community and to support youth in building a safety net outside of program services.
+Though AWH4T has a deep network of community partners who are invested in ending youth homelessness, the CoC plans to recruit and expand membership of service providers and other partners, particularly those identified by the YAB, who can bolster the interconnectivity of services for young people facing homelessness.
+This will result in expanded access to community opportunities for education, employment, and social engagement.